Nike-Inc/cerberus-node-client/README.md

     // The context given to the lambda handler
     lambdaContext: context,

-    // The task role name for your ECS task
-    ecsTaskRoleName: roleName,

     // boolean, defaults to false.
 When true will console.log many operations
     debug: true,